Manifest.mf specification

 checkFlags

-Whether parse and check flags before execute the command.
+Whether to parse and check flags before execute the command.
 Default: false.

 The requiredFlags